vztot/jv-notes/README.md

 The element type of an array may be any type, whether primitive or reference.
 In
 particular:
-*  Arrays with an interface type as the element type are allowed.
+*  Arrays with an `interface` type as the element type are allowed.
   An element of such an array may have as its value a null reference or an instance of any type that implements the interface.
 * Arrays with an `abstract` class type as the element type are allowed.
-  An element of such an array may have as its value a null reference or an instance of any subclass of the `abstract` class that is not itself `abstract`.
+  An element of such an array may have as its value a null reference or an instance of any subclass of the abstract class that is not itself abstract.

 Declarations of Array Variables:
 ```java